monome/docs/norns/study-0.md

 - make a random number between 0.0 and 1.0
 - if it is less than 0.2 then
-- get a random value from the `note` table and remove it
+- get a random value from the `notes` table and remove it
-- play this note
+- play the removed note

 this creates the nice random scattered effect and creates uneven timing, with no single note played twice.